The influx of overwintering birds is picking up steam now that the weather has turned chillier, lots has been spotted this week.

 Whooper swans, Ben Hall (rspb-images.com)

 As always, Lin Dyke hide and the flashes are a great place to spot some beauties.
 A few sand martins were sighted flying over as they head south to Africa for the winter months, and another garganey was seen headed in the same direction.
 Also, excitingly, another bittern has been spotted flying across the reedbed!

 Golden plover, Paul Chesterfield (rspb-images.com)

 There have been a couple of sightings of golden plover too, a medium sized wader which can be seen throughout the year in the UK.
-In summer the plumage becomes much more dramatic and they breed in upland areas.
+In summer the plumage is much more dramatic and they pass their time breeding in upland areas of the UK.
 Come winter they move into lowland sites, avoiding areas higher than around 200 metres, and are joined by more over-wintering birds from Iceland and northern Europe.

 Siskin, Chris Gomersall (rspb-images.com)

 There have been more flocks of redwings and a flock of siskins reported.
 Siskins are small finches, but resemble tits in that they often hang upside down on twigs and branches to eat.
 Although they eat and breed in coniferous forests, in winter they are frequently seen amongst birch and alder trees, often near water – hence the sightings here at Fairburn.
 There are plenty of breeding pairs in the UK but they also arrive from Europe to overwinter.